AymenSekhri/NeuralNetworkDigitRecog/README.md

-# NeuralNetworkDigitRecog
+# Neural Network Digit Recognition
-Digit Recognition Neural Network
+The project requires Math.NET Numerics Package.You cad download it from NuGet Packages in visual studio